mkp170791/numpy/doc/neps/nep-0025-missing-data-3.rst

 domain-specific-language for describing NA dtypes.
 I'm not sure how great an idea that is.
-(I have a bias against using strings as data structures, and find the already existing strings confusing enough as it is -- also, apparently the NEP version of numpy uses strings like 'f8' when printing dtypes, while my numpy uses object names like 'float64', so I'm not sure what's going on there.
+(I have a bias against using strings as data structures, and find the already existing strings confusing enough as it is -- also, apparently the NEP version of numpy_demo uses strings like 'f8' when printing dtypes, while my numpy_demo uses object names like 'float64', so I'm not sure what's going on there.
 ``withNA(float64, arg1=value1)`` seems like a more pleasant way to print a dtype than "NA[f8,value1]", at least to me.)
 But if people want it, then cool.